RubenCordeiro/23andme-node/README.md

 All methods expect a `params` object with at least the user's authentication `token`.

-All methods for the same resource return the same `data` object regardless of HTTP verb.
+All methods return the same `data` object regardless of HTTP verb.

+Possible error messages:

+`invalid_request` - The request is missing a required parameter, or includes an unsupported or incorrect parameter.

+`invalid_client` - Client authentication failed (e.g. unknown client, no client credentials included, multiple client credentials included, or unsupported credentials type).

+`unauthorized_client` - The client is not authorized to request an authorization code using this method.

+`access_denied`	- The resource owner or authorization server denied the request.

+`invalid_scope` - The requested scope is invalid, unknown, or malformed.

+`unsupported_response_type` - The authorization server does not support obtaining an authorization code using this method.

 Official API [documentation](https://api.23andme.com/docs/reference/).